apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 - Set the `ANSIBLE_STDOUT_CALLBACK` environment variable to the desired stdout callback plugin name.
 - Set the method responsible for handling the results output from command execution.
 The responsibility of setting the StdoutCallback method has shifted to the `Executor` struct, necessitating an adjustment in your code.

-To simplify stdout callback configuration, the _go-ansible_ library provides a set of structs dedicated to setting the stdout callback method and results output mechanism.
+To simplify the stdout callback configuration, the _go-ansible_ library provides a set of structs dedicated to setting the stdout callback method and results output mechanism.
 Each struct corresponds to a stdout callback plugin and is available in the _github.com/apenella/go-ansible/v2/pkg/execute/stdoutcallback_ package.
 The following is a list of available structs:

 - DebugStdoutCallbackExecute
 - DefaultStdoutCallbackExecute